A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

 By repeatedly taking partial derivatives of $f$ using \Cref{lem:partial-derivative} (incurring a size blow-up of at most $\poly(s,k)$) and a translation of the coordinates (resulting in a depth increase by $1$), we can ensure that $g$ is a simple root of $f$ (and thus, \Cref{lem:slow-ni} is applicable).
 So we have a depth $\Delta+3$ circuit for $y-g(x)$ of size $\poly(r^k,s,d,n)$. \end{proof-sketch}

+\begin{remark} In light of~\Cref{rem:multiplicity}, if the field $\F$ is of characteristic $p$, then~\Cref{thm:root-ideg-depth} only applies to $p$-th powers of linear factors.
+For a factoring \emph{algorithm}, we work over the field of rational numbers $\Q$, or a finite field.
+We note that the preprocessing steps to ensure applicability of Newton iteration can be performed efficiently, with access to randomness.
+The initial value $\varphi(\mathbf{0})=\mu$ (which is guaranteed to be in the field if a root $g$ exists) is found by factoring $f(\mathbf{0},y)$ using a univariate factoring algorithm, and each distinct $\mu$ lifts to a different root of $f$.
+Therefore, the arguments also yield a \emph{randomised} polynomial time algorithm to \emph{find} the linear factors of $f$~\cite[Theorem 4]{DSY2009}. \end{remark}

-Note that the size bound in~\Cref{thm:root-ideg-depth} is $\poly(n)$ if $s,d \leq \poly(n)$ and $k=O(1)$.
-In fact, one can also obtain a randomized polynomial time algorithm to \emph{find} the root $g$.
-Rafael Oliveira~\cite{Oli2016} generalized this result to show that polynomials of bounded individual degrees and computable by small bounded-depth circuits are closed under factorization.
+Rafael Oliveira~\cite{Oli2016} generalised this result to show that polynomials of bounded individual degrees and computable by small bounded-depth circuits are closed under factorisation.
 A little thought reveals that if a polynomial has its individual degree bounded, then so will its factors.